Eggless Red Velvet Cookies

 Store: store cookies in an airtight container for up to 5 days at room temperature.

-Freeze Cookie Dough: you can freeze this cookie dough before rolling for up to 3 months.
+Freeze Cookie Dough: You can freeze this cookie dough before rolling for up to 3 months.
 When ready to use, allow to thaw overnight in the refrigerator, then bring to room temperature for about 1 hour.
 Then roll and continue with the recipe as directed.

 Freeze Cookies: unfrosted or frosted cookies freeze well for up to 2 months.
 After baking, allow the cookies to cool completely.
 Place them in a single layer on a parchment-lined baking sheet to freeze them, then transfer them to a freezer-safe plastic storage bag.
 When ready to eat, thaw overnight in the refrigerator.